All Episodes

 I appreciate that call.

-I guess that's as good an explanation as any.
+I guess that's as good an explanation as any, but not good enough.

 In other words, I still, in my wildest dreams, cannot imagine what something made mainly of water can suddenly just burn to a cinder, leaving everything around it basically untouched.